triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 synthesized into RTL Verilog and run by an RTL simulator such as `xsim`).

+In addition, two compilation flows for compiling sycl kernels are provided.
+The SPIR flow is the first to have been supported by the tool.
+An alternative HLS flow is now developped, that aims at compilinf kernels to llvm bitcode similar to what is produced by the open source Xilinx HLS frontend.

 Note that the software and hardware emulation might not work for some system incompatibility reasons because Vitis comes with a lot of system-specific assumptions with a lot of old compilers and libraries